Zayne-sprague/MuSR/README.md

 This repository holds the code for the paper _MuSR: Testing the Limits of Chain-of-thought with Multistep Soft Reasoning_

-All MuSR datsets can be found in `{project_root}/datasets`.
+All MuSR datasets can be found in `{project_root}/datasets`.
 Follow the installation guide to get the datasets mentioned from the paper downloaded.

 Major components for making the MuSR dataset can be found in `{project_root}/src`.